What is PNG (Portable Network Graphics)?

 PNG and JPEG are image formats designed for different purposes, so only a general comparison can be made.

-JPEG has a large compression rate to the detriment of image quality and is an ideal file format for large images and photos, but does not accept transparency.
+JPEG has a significant compression rate to the detriment of image quality and is an ideal file format for large images and photos, but it does not accept transparency.

-It is a lossless format with excellent compression and is ideal for images with large areas of solid color or with little color variation.
+It is a lossless format with excellent compression and is perfect for pictures with large areas of solid color or with slight color variation.

-Additionally, it support alpha channels and some extra features like gamma correction.
+Additionally, it supports alpha channels and some extra features like gamma correction.

 Advantages